grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 - **Filter**: Define a request path that this filter applies to.
 Plain text and regular expression are supported.
 - **Target**: Select the headers, body, or URL path as the target for the extractor or replacer.
-- **Type**: Select Begin-End or Regex as the way to search for the value to be extracted or replaced.
+- **Type**: Select Begin-End, Regex, or JSON as the way to search for the value to be extracted or replaced.
   - **Begin-End**: Define the Begin and End values as the strings immediately before and after the value to be extracted or replaced.
   - **Regex**: Define the regular expression to match the value to be extracted or replaced.
+  - **JSON**: Define the JSON path to match the value to be extracted or replaced.

 When creating or editing a correlation rule, you can use the **Rule preview** panel to check that your configuration options are working as intended, and being applied to the correct requests and values in your test script.

+### Parameterization rule

 ### Custom code rule